umputun/remark42/README.md

 #### Initial import from Disqus

 1. Disqus provides an export of all comments on your site in a g-zipped file.
 This is found in your Moderation panel at Disqus Admin > Setup > Export.
 The export will be sent into a queue and then emailed to the address associated with your account once it's ready.
+Direct link to export will be `https://<siteud>.disqus.com/admin/discussions/export/`
 2. Move this file to your remark42 host and unzip.
 3. Stop remark42 containers if started, i.e. `docker-compose stop`
 4. Run import command - `docker-compose run --rm remark /srv/remark import --file=<disqus-export-xml> --site=<your site id>`